gzx0321/gzx0321.github.io/_publications/jmp.md

 ---
-title: "The Macro Impacts of the Debt-Inflation Channel on Investment"
+title: "The Macro Impact of the Debt-Inflation Channel on Investment"
 collection: publications
 category: jmp
 permalink: /publication/jmp